arhohuttunen/arhohuttunen.com/content/post/time-management-for-developer-productivity/index.md

 Doing a brain dump can be an excellent way to **reduce anxiety and stress**.
 Instead of struggling to remember something, you just capture your thoughts in your inbox.
 It also helps with the mental chatter that keeps on going until you silence it by writing those thoughts down.

+If you struggle with prioritization, you can use something like [Eisenhower Matrix](https://www.eisenhower.me/eisenhower-matrix/) to help you.
+It will help you distinguish between urgent and non-urgent, as well as important and non-important tasks.

 Whenever we go through our inboxes, we always choose between four options:

 - **Do it**, if it only takes a minute or two